Adaptive procedures for directional false discovery rate control: Directional control with data masking: ZDIRECT

 \section{Directional control with data masking: ZDIRECT}

 Early FDR methods, such as \citet{storey2004strong}'s adaptive procedure covered in \secref{Storeydir}, process data in a pre-determined manner to decide on the set of rejected hypotheses.
-In contrast to the conventional belief that the design of a testing procedure should not be affected by the observed data's patterns to avoid data snooping, \citet{lei2018adapt} recently showed that, as long as the data are initially ``masked" as a trade-off, one can iteratively interact with the gradually revealed data in a legitimate way to devise valid FDR procedures.
+In contrast to the conventional belief that the design of a testing procedure should not be affected by the observed data's patterns to avoid data snooping, \citet{lei2018adapt} recently showed that, as long as the data are initially ``masked'' as a trade-off, one can iteratively interact with the gradually revealed data in a legitimate way to devise valid FDR procedures.
 The flexibility of this masking technique not only allows one to adapt to information about the null proportion in \eqref{null_prop_def} implied by the data, but also side information provided by suitable external covariates that are present; see \citep{lei2021,tian2021,leung2022zap,chao2021,yurko2020} for a series of follow-up works, including the ZAP (finite) algorithm proposed by one of the present authors \citep[Algorithm 2]{leung2022zap}.

-Motivated by the construct of ZAP, we propose a masking algorithm that is augmented with sign declarations for the rejected $\theta_i$'s, and is proven to provide strong $\FDRdir$ control as in \thmref{zdirectcontrol} using arguments inspired by those from \citet{barber2019knockoff} for establishing the $\FDRdir$ controlling property of the \emph{knockoff filter} for variable selection in linear regressions (\appref{FDRdirpf}).
+Motivated by the construct of ZAP, we propose a masking algorithm that is augmented with sign declarations for the rejected $\theta_i$'s, and is proven to provide strong $\FDRdir$ control.
 To facilitate our presentation, for each $i \in [m]$, we first define the probability integral transform of $z_i$ under the null that takes values in the unit interval $(0, 1)$, as well as its \emph{reflection}

 about the midpoint $0.25$ of the left sub-interval $(0, 0.5)$, or about the midpoint at $ 0.75$ of the right sub-interval $(0.5, 1)$, depending on whether $u_i \leq 0.5$ or $u > 0.5$.
 Moreover, we let